RETAIL MARKET STUDY

 Has on-line replaced both the mall and department store models?

 The traditional retail market is crowded and competitive.

 Introduction of the discount store

-The first challenge in the retail market to department store dominance was from the value institutions.
-Two Guys, EJ Korvettes, WT Grants, Kressge, Kress, Woolworths Kmart, Clover, Aimes, Bradlees, Jamesway, McCrory, and others appeared.
+The first challenge in retail marketing to department store dominance was from the value institutions.
+Two Guys, EJ Korvettes, WT Grants, Kresge, Kress, Woolworths Kmart, Clover, Aimes, Bradlees, Jamesway, McCrory, and others appeared.

 They siphoned off the value shoppers from the major main line department stores.
 Those stores today are still here.
 They are Target, Walmart and Kmart.
 (Well, Kmart is kinda alive.)

 Shopping as entertainment

 Put simply, they accepted that shopping was for fun as well as utility.
 What these stores were doing was selling an experience.
 Retail marketing would be never the same.
 Lavish first floors, escalators, elevators, balconies, and marble and imported features, raised the experience to the level of theatre.

 Clearance items as a defense

 From the siege of discount department stores mentioned earlier, the main line department stores learned the value of loss leaders and clearance sales.